Yigoya/federal-prison-education-ms-frontend/README.md

 # FDRE prison College managment system Frontend

-welcome to FDRE college system build using React, tailwind and vite this system dedicated to FDRE aliti prison prisoners to control and manage Educational process
+Welcome to FDRE college system build using React, tailwind and vite this system dedicated to FDRE kaliti prison prisoners to control and manage Educational process

 ## Get Started

-these are instructions will guide you to set up and run in your local machine.
+These are instructions will guide you to set up and run in your local machine.

 ### Prerequisites

 - node js

-### installection
+### Installation

 1. Clone the repository: